Junior Company Definition

 Challenges Faced by a Junior Company

 - Geopolitical risks: The interest of junior companies is affected by the geopolitical risks of the countries of exploration sites.
-For e.g., if the country faces a civil war, the junior company is affected the most.
+E.g., if the country faces a civil war, the junior company is affected the most.

-- Rights of Indigenous people: Most sites are located in the tribal areas or in the unexplored and therefore require rehabilitation of these people.
-Further, due to being accustomed to their ways of living, it is very difficult for them to adjust to a new environment and they may or may not possess the skills required for survival.
-This creates a barrier to exploration activities.
+- Rights of Indigenous people: Most sites are located in the tribal areas or the unexplored and therefore require rehabilitation of these people.
+Further, due to being accustomed to their ways of living, it is challenging for them to adjust to a new environment, and they may or may not possess the skills required for survival.
+It creates a barrier to exploration activities.
 Proper compensation may not always be feasible.
-A very recent example of the same is the Niyamgiri hill-Vedanta Group case from India in which the Supreme court finally ruled in favor of the indigenous people and against the Vedanta resources.
+A very recent example of the same is the Niyamgiri hill-Vedanta Group case from India, in which the Supreme court finally ruled in favor of the indigenous people and against the Vedanta resources.

 - Failures: As mentioned above, the sites need to be acquired before the study for resource existence can be undertaken.
-This requires a lot of capital and if the study results are negative, all the investments go down the drain and produce no return.
-Therefore at times failures even lead to the bankruptcy of the junior company if its debt is very high.
+It requires a lot of capital, and if the study results are negative, all the investments go down the drain and produce no return.
+Therefore at times, failures even lead to the bankruptcy of the junior company if its debt is very high.

 - Socio-economic: In most African countries, such companies have to operate in a joint venture with a local corporation or the local communities as the resources present on the lands of these local communities belong to these people also.
-For e.g. the Blue Rock Diamonds group, based out of the U.K., operates in South Africa in collaboration with Ghaap Mining (Pty)Ltd., Kimberly, which owns 26% of its capital structure.
-This is because of the requirements of the Black economic empowerment regulations.
+E.g., the Blue Rock Diamonds group, based out of the U.K., operates in South Africa in collaboration with Ghaap Mining (Pty)Ltd., Kimberly, which owns 26% of its capital structure.
+It is because of the requirements of the Black economic empowerment regulations.

 To sum up, the companies which undertake the initial study for the existence of natural resources and then team up with larger companies either financially or structurally to undertake the extraction activities are known as the Junior Companies.

-Once they come up with a positive study result, they may either take up exploration activity themselves or may sell out their findings and the explored site to an interested party which might then take up the extraction activity.
+Once they come up with a positive study result, they may either take up exploration activity themselves or sell out their findings and the explored site to an interested party, which might then take up the extraction activity.

-It is high risk and high reward work, and therefore it is not an investment opportunity for all kinds of investors, only those who have high risk-taking capacity and willingness should take up such investments.
+It is high risk and high reward work.
+Therefore, it is not an investment opportunity for all kinds of investors; only those who have high risk-taking capacity and willingness should take up such investments.